mietek/halcyon-website/pages/guide/index.md

 ### Specifying options

 All application-specific Halcyon options may be specified by providing a _command-line option,_ by setting an _environment variable,_ or by including a _magic file._

 If `foo` is an application directory, the following invocations are equivalent:

 ```
-$ halcyon deploy foo --sandbox-extra-apps='alex-3.1.3 happy-1.19.4'
+$ halcyon install foo --sandbox-extra-apps='alex-3.1.3 happy-1.19.4'
 ```

 ```
 $ export HALCYON_SANDBOX_EXTRA_APPS='alex-3.1.3 happy-1.19.4'
-$ halcyon deploy foo
+$ halcyon install foo
 ```

 ```
 $ echo 'alex-3.1.3 happy-1.19.4' >foo/.halcyon/sandbox-extra-apps
-$ halcyon deploy foo
+$ halcyon install foo
 ```

 Command-line options take precedence over environment variables, which in turn take precedence over magic files.